J’irai où ton souffle nous mène

 Third, these interaction possibilities allow humans and machine clients to choose and select actions.
 This conveys the notion of Nelson’s definition that the text should allow choices to the reader on an interactive screen .
 Additionally, it refers to the hypermedia constraint, which demands the information contains the controls that allow the choice and selection of next steps.

 Nowadays, most machine clients have been preprogrammed for interaction with a limited subset of Web APIs.
-However, I do expect this to change in the future—and I aim to contribute to that change with the work described in this thesis.
+However, I do expect this to change in the future—

 Note how the definition explicitly includes machine clients.
 As we said before, the REST architecture offers similar controls (or affordances) to humans and machines, both of which use hypermedia.
 We can distinguish three kinds of machine clients.
 A Web browser is operated by a human to display hypermedia, and it can enhance the browsing experience based on a representation’s content.
 An API client is a preprogrammed part of a software application, designed to interact with a specific Web API.
 An autonomous agent is capable of interacting with several Web APIs in order to perform complex tasks, without explicitly being programmed to do so.